SiddharthChillale/SiddharthChillale.github.io/content/blog/multithreading_primitives/primitives.md

 ## std::shared_mutex
 available in header `<mutex>`

- 1. allows multiple threads shared access if are only going to read from the shared data.
+ 1. Allows multiple threads shared access if are only going to read from the shared data.
 Nothing much to it, it works similar to how mutexes are supposed to work except with more flexibility than just blocking any thread.
  2. Two types of locking mechanisms are provided : `lock()` and `lock_shared()` and their corresponding unlock() calls.
     1. `lock()` allows locking the access to just readers (i.e if you are reading only from the shared data store).
     2. `lock_shared()` allows locking the access to readers and writers (i.e if you are writing to the shared data store).
- 3. writers have exclusive access.
+ 3. Writers have exclusive access.
 When lock is acquired by writers, readers and other writers are blocked.
  4. **lock had to be released by the same thread that acquires it.**

  [std::shared_mutex cppreference](https://en.cppreference.com/w/cpp/thread/shared_mutex)